 Levothyroxine is used to treat hypothyroidism, a condition in which the thyroid glands do not produce enough of a hormone called T4 to keep the body operating correctly.
-Levothyroxine is a synthetic substance that is equivalent to T4 and is used when the thyroid gland is malfunctioning or has been removed.
+Levothyroxine is a synthetic substance equivalent to T4 and used when the thyroid gland is malfunctioning or has been removed.

 If you drink coffee too soon after taking your prescription, it will cause fluctuations in your thyroid hormone levels, symptoms, and issues with regulating your dose.
-Most doctors advise their thyroid patients to take their thyroid medications first thing in the morning, on an empty stomach, and to wait an hour before eating anything.
+Most doctors advise their thyroid patients to take their thyroid medications first thing in the morning on an empty stomach and wait an hour before eating.

 Coffee and other caffeinated beverages have a distinct effect on medication absorption.
-Drinking coffee with levothyroxine reduces absorption by increasing the rate at which the medicine travels through the intestines, according to research.
+According to research, drinking coffee with levothyroxine reduces absorption by increasing the rate at which the medicine travels through the intestines.

 Caffeine and Levothyroxine Interaction